jjsmith88/thumper-nucleo/README.md

 Chassis is designed to be operated with 3 motors + wheels of one side connected to singular output of motor driver.

-There is a built in suspension to help keep the wheels pushed to the ground when driving over rough terain.
+There is a built in suspension to help keep the wheels pushed to the ground when driving over rough terain to maintain traction with the wheels.

 An encoder is attached to the middle wheel of each side to get an idea of how fast each group of motors is running.
+The middle wheel pair are selected because the Wild Thumper Chassis always pushes both of those down using the suspension versus the other pairs of wheels which will react to one another, i.e. if one wheel is pushed up then it will force the opposing wheel down.
+This design ensures that the motos with the encoders are always trying to make contact with the ground.

+Initial control will be velocity based meaning that the Wild Thumper will recieve a target velocity for each bank of motors that it will try to maintain through the PID loop.
+Position control will be the next step and will be relative positioning using both encoders to determine the distance traveled and relative position from the starting point.

 ## [Motors + Encoders](https://www.pololu.com/product/1575)
 The motors are intended for a maximum nominal operating voltage of 7.2 V (2 V minimum), and each has a stall current of 6.6 A and a no-load current of 420 mA at 7.2 V.